jaithunshifaya/HealthPulse/README.md

 •	LinkedIn: https://www.linkedin.com/in/jaithun-shifaya03

 Thank you for checking out the HealthPulse project!
-We hope you find it useful and look forward to your feedback. 😊
+I hope you find it useful and look forward to your feedback. 😊